Do you have swollen legs?

 If one has lymphedema, one should undergo a diagnostic ultrasound evaluation to identify if venous insufficiency is an underlying factor.
 If venous insufficiency is diagnosed, patients should undergo treatment.
 The combination of lymphedema and venous insufficiency is called phlebolymphedema.

 Contact Us for a Consultation

-United Vein & Vascular Centers is a designated IAC-accredited vascular testing and vein treatment center with board certified physicians and surgeons specializing in vein, vascular, and wound procedures.
+United Vein & Vascular Centers are Nationally IAC accredited facilities which means they have undergone a thorough review of their operational and technical components by a panel of experts in the field .
 Your leg health and quality of life are important to us.
 Let us help you get back on your feet.
 A majority of testing and treatments for non-healing wounds can be performed outpatient without requiring hospitalization.
 Most insurance providers including Medicare cover wound treatments; feel free to ask us about your coverage.
 We’re available to answer any questions or address any concerns you may have about seeking wound treatment.
 Contact us today to talk about taking charge of your health.